DragonSpit/HPCsharp/README.md

 To get the maximum performance make sure to target x64 processor architecture for the Release build in VisualStudio, increasing performance by as much as 50%.

+**_Version 3.3.3_** Just Released!
+Give it a shot.
+- Fixed a bug with .Sum() SSE and multi-core implementation for int and uint arrays
+- Fixed inner recursive function of MSD Radix Sort calling the wrong function when recursing

 **_Version 3.3.1_** Just Released!
 Give it a shot.
 - Implemented a better .Sum() than Linq provides, which does not overflow and is parallel thru SSE and multi-core for ludicrous speed!
 (See details below)
 - Added .Sum() implementations of Kahan and Neumaier floating-point summation algorithms for higher accuracy